Meredith Dillman: Recognition and reception

 During college, Dillman won several awards from the Minnesota Newspaper Association for her illustrations and comic strips in the university's student paper.
 She will be the artist guest of honor at MarsCon 2019.

-Her works have been accepted at and displayed in a number of galleries, including The Galallery in San Francisco and the Eight and Sand Gallery in Seattle in 2016, the Minneapolis Institute of Art in 2010, and multiple shows at the Eye of Horus Gallery from 2006-2008.
+Her works have been accepted at and displayed in a number of galleries, including The Galallery in San Francisco and the Eight and Sand Gallery in Seattle in 2016, the Minneapolis Institute of Art in 2010, and multiple shows at the Eye of Horus Gallery from 2006 to 2008.